-• Display Brightness With Headlights Off
+• Display Brightness With Headlights OFF

 When in this display, you may select the brightness with the headlights off.
-Adjust the brightness with the "+" and "-" setting buttons on the touchscreen or by selecting any point on the scale between the "+" and "-" buttons on the touchscreen.
-Press the back arrow button on the touchscreen to return to the previous menu.
+Adjust the brightness with the "+" and "-"setting buttons on the touchscreen or by selecting any point on the scale between the "+" and "-" buttons on the touchscreen.